-- Common techniques used to compromise the credentials of trusted identities. - How compromised credentials lead to real-world impacts and business consequences. - Why these attack techniques are difficult for existing security tools to detect and stop. - How to create a balanced identity security approach that includes effective prevention and detection measures. - The critical role of identity threat detection and response (ITDR) in extending detection capabilities beyond the point of authentication to ensure that account takeovers cannot blend in undetected with legitimate SaaS and cloud services usage.
+- Common techniques used to compromise credentials. - How compromised credentials lead to real-world impacts and business consequences. - Why these attack techniques are difficult for existing security tools to detect and stop. - How to create a balanced identity security approach that includes effective prevention and advanced detection measures. - The critical role of identity-focused attack detection and response in extending detection capabilities beyond the point of authentication to ensure that account takeovers cannot blend in undetected with legitimate SaaS, cloud and onpremises application usage.